Recreational Marijuana Use or Prescription Marijuana Use and Life Insurance

 The life insurance companies are governed by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 HIPAA rules and regulations prevent the life insurance companies from divulging your information.
 Further, life insurance companies want clients to be honest so setting a precedent of telling on their clients would make business dry up fast.
 Therefore, you can sleep easy knowing your personal drug use history will go no further than the eyes of the life insurance carrier underwriter.

 The landscape for marijuana use and life insurance in the United States is changing.
 Two states have legalized the use of recreational marijuana: Colorado (January 1, 2014) and Washington (July 7, 2014).
-And the following states, along with Washington D.C., allow Marijuana use for medicinal purposes: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Maine, Massachusetts, Michigan, Montana, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington.
+And the following states, along with Washington D.C., allow Marijuana use for medicinal purposes: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, and Washington. source

 With 23 states and D.C. legalizing medical marijuana it is not a stretch to believe that the current restrictions on obtaining life insurance for marijuana users will continue to be loosened.
 It is hard to imagine that the life insurance underwriting criteria for marijuana users will not change significantly as more and more states adopt marijuana friendly laws.
 As new companies come on the scene and as the current crop of companies loosen their standards, TermLife2Go will be right there offering the most cutting edge life insurance products for marijuana users.